dlitsman/articles/articles/ping-nodejs/README.md

 }
 ```

+You might notice weird BE suffix in the function name, this stands for Big Endian.
+This is [endianness](https://en.wikipedia.org/wiki/Endianness).
+Some protocols use LE (little endian).
+This is just a way to pack

 That is it!
 We should be able to send ping requests now.
 Let's check if it works using Wireshark.

 ![image](./imgs/wireshark-request.png)